katewjliu/proteomics_monorepo/README.md

 #### Table headers: Unique ID, Study ID, PDC Study ID, File Name, File Size, Status, MD5 Checksum, Generated MD5
 Status column is dynamically rendered and color coded based on conditions: completed in green, in_progress in yellow, Failed in red.

+# Spectrum Viewer Project
+This application lets users choose from a list of dropdown raw files and a list of scans for each file to view spectrum for that scan in HTML webpage.
+The program was written in C# with REST API endpoints.
+It uses ThermoFisher's raw file reader library to open mass spectrometry raw data, get scan information, and display spectrum data points in a 2D plot.

+## Example Spectrum Viewer Output on HTML

+## Individual Script Descriptions
+### MyAPI.csproj

+### Program.cs
+This C# program uses ASP.NET Core to create a simple web service that serves both static web pages and API endpoints for interacting with RAW files (commonly used in mass spectrometry data analysis).

+**HTTP Endpoints**
+- root endpoint
+- file servering endpoint
+- API endpoint to list RAW files
+- API endpoint for Scan Range
+- API endpoint for Scan Details
+- API endpoint for Spectrum Data

+### RawFileReader.cs

+### index.html